 Lavender and Lady Grey Biscuits

-- 250 g/9oz plain flour plus extra for dusting
+- 250 plain flour / all-purpose flour plus extra for dusting

 - 2 tsp dried lavender make sure it is an edible variety